mashlol/omni/README.md

 `Omni.ready(callback)` - You can call `Omni.ready()` any number of times, providing callbacks.
 When Omni has downloaded the initial data from the server, these callbacks will be executed.
 If you call `Omni.ready()` after Omni has already initialized, your callback will be called immediately.

 `Omni.on(eventName, callback)` - Add a callback for a certain client sided event.
 Currently the only event is `sync`, triggered when the server calls `connection.sync()` on this client's connection.

+# A note on persistance

+Omni.js does nothing to interface with any databases, and so there is currently no persistance by default.
+You can, however, use Backbone's methods just like you would normally to persist objects.
+Unfortunately Backbone relies on jQuery or Zepto for this, using `$.ajax` to fetch information from the server.
+In order to get the Backbone methods that use `$.ajax` to work with Omni.js, you need to set `Backbone.$` to an object with has an `ajax` method.
+E.g. `require("backbone").$ = require("jquery");`  Then you can use methods like `Collection.fetch()` or `Model.save()`, or any other persistance method just like normal.

 # Contributing